mefranklin6/ControlDeploymentHelper/README.md

 # Common Errors
 No part number found?
 Make sure your device and part number are present in the dictionary in User Variables.

+# End Goal / Big Picture
+This can be combined with additional tools for an almost one-click automated deployment as long as you have good documentation of what devices and IP's are in your systems.
+My workflow includes internal tools that I wrote that are extremely specific to my org's enviroment and likely little use here, but the overview is:

+- Internal tool to parse a device database that includes device IP, location and loosely what model and type the devices are
+- Internal tool that matches devices per location to their IP's and matches devices in the database to supported devices in the ECS main.py
+- Internal tool that writes a config.json file with device information that the main processor program looks at
+- This tool to bootstrap the main processor and TLP(s) config, with the IP's filled in by the previous tool
+- CSDU where you have to manually enter device credentials, certify, and deploy
+- Internal tool that loads the config.json onto the processor and re-initializes so it has the (usually mostly) correct config
+- Manual confirmation of the system operation and fine-tuning in the room.
+Overall, about 80% of the work is automated!

 Pull requests welcome.
 Integration into CSDU also welcome!